dknieriem/tenupchallenge/README.md

 A WordPress theme for a front-end developer assessment.

+## Installation

+Download the .zip, and unzip in your wp-content/themes directory.

 ## Process

 I began with a bottom-up approach, defining the atomic parts of the design - typography, colors, imagery.